Paul Wylie: Skating career

+Figure skating writer and historian Ellyn Kestnbaum stated that Wylie's Christian faith influenced his skating, especially his free skating program during the 1991—1992 season, when he used music from the Henry V soundtrack, when he "extended his body fully into space" and "might have been reaching for and supported by an ineffable spirituality".
+Kestnbaum also stated that Wylie used dramatic and powerful motions in his free skate, with a footwork section that portrayed a swordfight that "epitomized a heroic masculine energy".
+According to Kestnbaum, Wylie also used more feminine movements, with curved elbows, soft hands, and an Ina Bauer movement.
+Wylie might have used these movements in order to emphasize his "beautiful extended body lines" and because he moved in harmony with his music.
+This style, used throughout his skating career, consistently earned him high artistic scores.

 After the Olympics, Wylie joined the professional skating ranks.
 He won the 1992 U.S. Open Professional Championship and the 1993 World Professional Figure Skating Championships.
 Wylie toured with Stars on Ice from 1992 to 1998 before retiring to attend graduate school and work in the corporate world.

 After leaving his job at Disney in 2004, Wylie returned to the ice for 22 dates with Stars on Ice.
 He has also continued his long association with An Evening with Champions, the annual benefit show at Harvard.
 Wylie has worked as a sports commentator/analyst, most recently for ESPN and Universal Sports.

 Wylie was inducted into the U.S. Figure Skating Hall of Fame on January 25, 2008.

 Health

 While exercising with friends on April 21, 2015, Wylie collapsed and was unresponsive.
 One of the friends he was training with, Billy Griggs, was certified in CPR and immediately began chest compressions until medical attention arrived on scene.
 Paramedics administered a defibrillator but were unsuccessful in resuscitating Wylie.
 After first responders injected his heart with epinephrine, Wylie's heart started again.
 He was immediately transferred to Charlotte, North Carolina hospital where doctors diagnosed him as having suffered a sudden cardiac arrest.
 Wylie was put into a medically induced coma and began a treatment known as therapeutic hypothermia in order to cool his brain and body to 90 degrees in order to reduce any possible brain damage.

 After two days, Wylie woke up from his coma and was released from the hospital nine days later.
 He has made a full recovery but continues to wear an implantable cardioverter-defibrillator pacemaker.
 He had no symptoms of heart disease except for experiencing a few dizzy spells a few days before the incident.
 Doctors gave Wylie a clean bill of health, saying he had no heart or brain damage.